CJUnderhill/project_apache_backend/README.md

 This repository contains the backend REST API of the APACHE project, which aims to help in collecting and analyzing noise complaints from inner-city Copenhagen.

 This project is built with Django and the Django REST Framework.
+Developed by Chad Underhill for Worcester Polytechnic Institute.

 ## Setup
 This section details the steps required to set this project up.